qq2mumucoord/qq2mumucoord.github.io/README.md

-## Welcome to the quarkonium2mumu coordination page
+## Welcome to the quarkonium2mumu coordination

 Overview: